Egmont pact: Failure

 The agreement was not put into practice as there was an immediate protest from the Flemish side.
 Especially the points on Brussels, with the end of institutional equality between French and Dutch speakers, were unacceptable for a lot of Flemings.

 The advice on the law that would have put the Egmont pact in practice was, on a number of points, heavily criticised by the Council of State.
 Resistance against the pact rose within the CVP, and more and more MPs demanded new negotiations.
 These were refused by the French-speaking parties.
 The CVP remained divided.
 On October 11, 1978, in an emotional speech, PM Leo Tindemans unexpectedly announced the resignation of his government.

 Consequences

 The Egmont crisis had consequences for some Belgian parties.
 The radical right wing from the Volksunie separated itself, leading to the creation of the far right Vlaams Blok political party.
 One of the last unitary parties in Belgium, the socialist BSP-PSB, was split into a French-speaking and a Dutch-speaking party.
 The last remaining unitary party being until today the PVDA-PTB.

-Although the Egmont pact itself failed, it was an important exercise towards the federalisation of Belgium.
-Much of the Egmont pact have been carried out (see Communities, regions and provinces of Belgium).
-Other points were realised much later on, such as the division of the electoral district Brussels-Halle-Vilvoorde and to some extent the rights for French speakers in the Brussels Periphery.
+Although the Egmont pact itself failed, it was an important exercise towards the federalisation of Belgium given that much of its proposals have ended up being carried out (see Communities, regions and provinces of Belgium).
+Various points of the pact were realised much later on (in separate independent rounds of negotiations), such as the division of the electoral district Brussels-Halle-Vilvoorde and to some extent the rights for French speakers in the Flemish regeon's Brussels Periphery.